Volume growth of submanifolds and the Cheeger Isoperimetric Constant: Abstract

 \section{Abstract}

-We obtain an estimate of the Cheeger isperimetric constant in terms of the volume growth for a properly immersed submanifold in a Riemannian manifold which posses at least one pole and sectional curvature bounded form above .
+We obtain an estimate of the Cheeger isoperimetric constant in terms of the volume growth for a properly immersed submanifold in a Riemannian manifold which possesses at least one pole and sectional curvature bounded from above .